Structure and contents

 The second semester provides courses addressing communication relevant aspects.
 Their discussion is strongly linked with the concepts of general management, with the aim to highlight how communication is at the heart of organising practices and how communication management requires a deep understanding of the organisational logics.
 For instance, the Corporate Identity and Image course develops the understanding of how nurturing corporate identities, brands and reputations supports and informs the overall corporate strategy.
 Other examples of complementary courses are Organisational Behaviour and Organisational Communication or Essentials of Finance and Investor Relations.
 Methodological courses complete the offer of core courses, based on the strong belief that research is the bedrock of Corporate Communication, and given the increasing relevance and amount of data circulating today.

 During the third semester, students can choose among a rich selection of elective courses or opt for an exchange programme with another university in Switzerland or abroad.
-The Master’s portfolio of electives is organised in six thematic areas:
+The Master’s portfolio of electives is organised in seven thematic areas:

 - Corporate Social Responsibility and the Common Good